mongodb/docs/source/includes/fact-platform-x86_64.rst

       * - Ubuntu 14.04
         - Support removed in MongoDB 4.2+.

+      * - Debian 8
+        - Support removed in MongoDB 4.2+.

       * - Debian 7
         - Support removed in MongoDB 4.0+, 3.6.6+, 3.4.16+, and 3.2.21+.